Neria-Barak/ASP-Server/README.md

 "reset": "NODE_ENV=local node tests/reset.js",
 "populate": "NODE_ENV=local node tests/populate.js"

-You can see the source code of the client side in out web repository: https://github.com/Neria-Barak/ASP-Web/tree/server-feature
+You can see the source code of the client side in our web repository: https://github.com/Neria-Barak/ASP-Web/tree/server-feature

 In this excercise Neria Barak handled the server development while Aaron Ross integrated the server into the web app.
 Whenever one of us had a Git pull request, the other reviewed and confirmed it to maintain code quality and consistency.